itsgiff/nixcfg/README.md

 - **Transitional:** Homebrew/Mac App Store support for macOS-specific applications
 - **Unfree Package Support:** Configuration includes allowance for proprietary software like VSCode
 - **NFS Integration:** Configured for seamless access to shared storage
-- **Docker Support:** Full Docker configuration with NVIDIA support for containers
 - **Bootstrap Script:** Easy setup for new machines with the nixinit.sh script

 ## Next Steps